-At the Istanbul Summit in 1999, where the Adaptation Agreement was concluded, Russia undertook the so-called Istanbul Commitments to remove its troops from both the Republic of Georgia and the "breakaway" province of Transdniestra in Moldova.10 Though not part of the CFE Adaptation Agreement document, NATO members have considered Russian fulfilment of these commitments a prerequisite for the ratification of the Agreement.
-Consequently, of the CFE signatories only Russia, Belarus, Ukraine, and Kazakhstan have ratified the adapted treaty.
+At the Istanbul Summit in 1999, where the Adaptation Agreement was concluded, Russia undertook the so-called Istanbul Commitments to remove its troops from both the Republic of Georgia and the "breakaway" province of Transdniestra in Moldova.18 Though not part of the CFE Adaptation Agreement document, NATO members have considered Russian fulfillment of these commitments a prerequisite for the ratification of the Agreement.
+Consequently, of the CFE signatories only Russia, Belarus, Ukraine, and Kazakhstan ratified the adapted treaty.

+Compliance Concerns

-Compliance Concerns.
-In its most recent compliance report, the State Department has asserted that Russian equipment holdings "continue to exceed most of the legally binding limits for both the original and revised flank zones."11 It also cites Russia for relatively minor reporting violations and for its failure to complete withdrawals of its troops from Georgia and Moldova.
-It also cites Armenia, Azerbaijan, Belarus, and Ukraine for non-compliance.12 Armenia and Azerbaijan, still engaged in a conflict over the Nagorno-Karabakh territory, have not completed equipment reductions; nor provided complete equipment declarations; nor provided timely notification of new equipment acquisition.
-Belarus is again cited for questionable equipment declarations and its refusal to allow inspectors access to an equipment storage site.
-The State Department deems Ukraine to have substantially complied with CFE requirements, but notes that it retains several hundred equipment items in excess of treaty limits.
+In past compliance reports, the State Department has asserted that Russian equipment holdings "continue to exceed most of the legally binding limits for both the original and revised flank zones."19 It also cited Russia for relatively minor reporting violations and for its failure to complete withdrawals of its troops from Georgia and Moldova.
+It also cited Armenia, Azerbaijan, Belarus, and Ukraine for noncompliance.20 Armenia and Azerbaijan, engaged in a conflict over the Nagorno-Karabakh territory, have not completed equipment reductions; nor provided complete equipment declarations; nor provided timely notification of new equipment acquisition.
+Belarus was also cited for questionable equipment declarations and its refusal to allow inspectors access to an equipment storage site.
+The State Department deems Ukraine to have substantially complied with CFE requirements, but notes that it retained several hundred equipment items in excess of treaty limits.
+The State Department has raised significant issues with Russia's compliance, particularly in the years since Russia suspended its participation in the treaty.